 Few things can top the recreation of a good day spent out on the boat or by the dock.

-Even if you fish for sport or competition, there’s always a reward in store at the end of the line.
-From tuna to marlin, shark, sailfish, mackerel, bass and more.
+Even if you fish for sport or competition, there’s always a reward in store at the end of the line, from tuna to marlin, shark, sailfish, mackerel, bass, and more.

 However, you might be surprised to know that it comes at a cost.
-The truth is non-commercial fishers spend on average a jaw-dropping $1 billion per year on bait alone!
+The truth is non-commercial fishers spend, on average, a jaw-dropping $1 billion per year on bait alone!

 Fishing Tattoo Ideas

-Enjoyable marlin tattoo in the neo traditional style.
-This one does a good job to take a realistic image then throw in some American traditional elements in to make a nice, clean outline for a larger than life character.
-From here, the classic approach is thrown out in favour of brightness, a sleek gray fish, and nicely contrasting back drop of bright red sky.
+This is an enjoyable marlin in the neo traditional style.
+This one does a good job of taking a realistic image and then throwing in some American Traditional elements to make a nice, clean outline for a larger-than-life character.
+From here, the classic approach is thrown out in favor of brightness, a sleek gray , and a nicely contrasting backdrop of bright red sky.

-The core black ink part of the man in this fishing tattoo is an excellent image.
+The core black ink part of the man in this is an excellent image.
 It’s solidly done, well angled, and the crisp outline works perfectly.
-The shading is fine, however the supporting stylized map of south east USA needs a bit of work.
+The shading is fine; however, the supporting stylized map of southeast USA needs a bit of work.
 It needs to be a sharper, more accurate background image to work in opposition to the fuller black shadow.